 With the successful development of the beverage industry, the way to preserve and types of packaging has become more and more diversified.
 Generally, in the current market, we can find many different shapes, sizes, and materials of bottles parallel to advanced filling technologies.

 Among various methods, hot fill is one of the most primary methods in protecting as well as extending the beverages’ shelf life.
-Hot filling is outstanding by its competitive advantages and optimization in processing.
+Hot filling is outstanding in its competitive advantages and optimization in processing.

 In short, this article will state the necessary information to help you gain background knowledge of hot fill.
-In addition, we also provide how hot filling works, a typical example drink and the differences between hot fill and other methods.
+In addition, we also provide how hot filling works, a typical example drink, and the differences between hot fill and other methods.

 What is hot fill?

 Hot filling is a method used extensively in the modern food and beverage industry.
 It is defined as the process of heating the products and then being cooled down immediately.

 As the name suggests, the hot filling method manufacturers use to store the drink and deliver it to the packages when the beverage is exceptionally high.
 This process is fulfilled entirely by advanced machines with the bulk of beverage bottles.

 How does the hot filling process work in general?

 The hot filling process is divided into four main stages, including: